pvillega/old-blog-source/_posts/2013-01-26-executing-jasmine-tests-in-play-2-dot-0-4.markdown

 So we have a Javascript framework, and obviously we want to test it.
 Unfortunately the recommended way to test Angular is via [Jasmine](http://pivotal.github.com/jasmine/), a Javascript BDD framework.
 I say unfortunately because that would mean running 2 commands for testing: one for Play tests and another for Angular tests.
 Or does it?

 It is on moments like this when Open Source shows its worthiness.
-Enter [The Guardian](http://www.guardian.co.uk/) and its IT department, which open sources a lot of the code they create to run their online platform.
+Enter [The Guardian](http://www.guardian.co.uk/) and its Software development department, which open sources a lot of the code they create to run their online platform.
 A wise company, they use Scala and Play and they created [Sbt-Jasmine](https://github.com/guardian/sbt-jasmine-plugin), a plugin to run Jasmine inside Sbt projects.
 Given that Play 2 uses Sbt, this should prove simple.

 Well, to be honest it wasn't *so* simple, that's why I decided to document it here to save time to other interested people.
 This assumes a working Play 2.0.4 project, should work with any 2.0.x project but can't promise anything about 2.1 (have to test it yet)

-###Integrating Sbt-Jasmine
+## Integrating Sbt-Jasmine

 This is quite straightforward, you just need to follow the instructions from the [Sbt-Jasmine](https://github.com/guardian/sbt-jasmine-plugin) page.
 On your project, under the `project` folder, create another folder named `project` (that is, you will have `/project/project/` path).
 Inside that new folder create a file `Plugins.scala` and add this code to it:

 ``` scala

 import sbt._